cthogg/quiz-app/README.md

 - Write end to end tests using Cypress.
 - Graceful degredation: show error if no response.
 - accessibility checks with Axe Chrome extension and adding the required headers.
+- easy to change theme on category change
 - lighthouse score.